Prominent Stockton Civic Leader Sammy Nunez Faces Child Sex Abuse Charges

 CBS13 most recently interviewed Nunez in December about how Fathers and Families was helping families with funeral expenses for loved ones lost to COVID-19.

 “This was nothing like anything else we’ve ever experienced,” he said in December.
-“We were getting calls all the time.”READ MORE: 12th Dead Whale Washes Up On Bay Area Beach This Year
+“We were getting calls all the time.”READ MORE: 3 Hospitalized After Large Fire Damages Several Units At Modesto Apartment Complex

 Those who know his work in the community call the arrest shocking.
 Bobby Bivens is the leader of the Stockton NAACP, a group that has partnered with fathers and families on statewide legislation.